California Reptiles & Amphibians

 Habitat

-Found in varying habitats, from high-elevation coniferous forests, open woodlands, grasslands, to the floor of the Central Valley, including very hot and dry habitats at the southern end of its range.
-From around 1000 - 5,900 ft.
-(300 - 1800 m.)
+Mostly found in oak woodlands in the foothills, but they are also found in high-elevation coniferous forests, and grasslands on the floor of the Central Valley, including very hot and dry habitats at the southern end of its range.

 Prior to its description in 1998, B. gregarius was recognized as B. nigriventris.
-Lower elevation southern populations are more slender, and live in much drier habitats, laying eggs in the fall, and might be distinct enough to be considered a separate species.
+Lower elevation southern populations are more slender, live in much drier habitats, lay fewer eggs than those in the north, and lay eggs in the fall.
+Future studies may establish that these are two different forms.

 Conservation Issues (Conservation Status)

-Listed as imperiled by one organization, though there are no apparent issues with this salamander.
+Listed as imperiled by one organization, though there are no apparent issues with this salamander other than some possible loss of habitat at the eastern edge of the Central Valley to development and agriculture.

 Taxonomy